miziomon/awesome-wordpress/README.md

 * [Kirki](http://kirki.org/) - Kirki is not a framework.
 It's a Toolkit allowing WordPress developers to use the Customizer and take advantage of its advanced features and flexibility by abstracting the code and making it easier for everyone to create beautiful and meaningful user experiences.

 ## Plugins

+### Featured Plugins
+Plugins that have a chance to make it into WordPress core

+* [Shortcake](https://wordpress.org/plugins/shortcode-ui/) - Used alongside add_shortcode, Shortcake supplies a user-friendly interface for adding a shortcode to a post, and viewing and editing it from within the content editor.
+* [Responsive Images](https://wordpress.org/plugins/ricg-responsive-images/) - This plugin works by including all available image sizes for each image upload.
+Whenever WordPress outputs the image through the media uploader, or whenever a featured image is generated, those sizes will be included in the image tag via the srcset attribute.

 #### SEO

 * [Redirection](https://wordpress.org/plugins/redirection/) - Redirection is a WordPress plugin to manage 301 redirections and keep track of 404 errors without requiring knowledge of Apache .htaccess files.